ellemouton/website/content/posts/normal-operation-pre-taproot.md

-If this channel was a public channel, then any node in the network that had this channel in their routing graph will be able to see that the channel’s funding output has not been spent and so will remove the channel from their graph at this point.
+If this channel was a public channel, then any node in the network that had this channel in their routing graph will be able to see that the channel’s funding output has been spent and so will remove the channel from their graph at this point.

 The beauty of the channel is that Alice and Bob could have sent millions of HTLCs back and forth throughout the lifetime of the channel and in the end, all